 Health security levels in 2018 declined in no domains.

-Health security levels in 2018 significantly exceeded the national average in one domain: Healthcare Delivery.
+Health security levels in 2018 significantly exceeded the national average in 2 domains: Health Security Surveillance, and Healthcare Delivery.

-Health security levels in 2018 were significantly below the national average in 5 domains: Health Security Surveillance, Community Planning & Engagement, Incident & Information Management, Countermeasure Management, and Environmental & Occupational Health
+Health security levels in 2018 were significantly below the national average in 4 domains: Community Planning & Engagement, Incident & Information Management, Countermeasure Management, and Environmental & Occupational Health.